Time is money. It might sound cliche but there’s a reason the phrase has stood the test of time-- it’s true.

 Clockshark provides an all in one solution

-For field service and construction companies, ClockShark’s top-rated cloud-based mobile time tracking app makes efficient time tracking a breeze.
+For field service and construction companies, ClockShark’s top-rated cloud-based mobile time clock app makes efficient time tracking a breeze.

 Everything you need is at your fingertips.
 The mobile app allows you to track time, schedule your employees, and follow their locations with GPS no matter where they are.
 It’s also fully customizable, allowing you to categorize your job costs in a user-friendly dashboard.